tauri-apps/tauri-docs/docs/guides/faq.md

 <details>
   <summary>Pulling the Rust crate from source</summary>

-Append this to your `cargo.toml` file:
+Append this to your `Cargo.toml` file:

 ```toml title=cargo.toml
 [patch.crates-io]